ctueck/HEIDI/HEIDI Mission Statement.md

 For students, a European Student ID is under development as a federated/delegated system based on institutional student IDs.

-**To add:** overview of existing course or programme identifiers, if any

 ### Data Structure

 Different systems should use agreed data models/structures, or at least make the data models/structures they use fully transparent.
 This will allow easy communication and conversion of data between systems.